×

 2. Immune System Hub

 The spleen serves as a hub for system activity.
-Within its confines, it houses types of blood cells, particularly lymphocytes, which play a crucial role in producing antibodies.
+Within its structure, it contains various blood cells, especially lymphocytes, which are essential for antibody production.

 The spleen’s incredible immune abilities help protect the body against infections, making it an important ally in the fight against pathogens.
 Additionally, the spleen also acts as a storage facility for blood cells and platelets, not just filtration.
 During times of bleeding or low oxygen levels, it can release these stored cells into circulation to support the body’s resources.